wastaken7/Upload-Assistant/README.md

   - To update first navigate into the Upload-Assistant directory: `cd Upload-Assistant`
   - Run a `git pull` to grab latest updates
   - Run `python3 -m pip install --user -U -r requirements.txt` to ensure dependencies are up to date
+  - Or download a fresh zip and overwrite existing files
 ## **CLI Usage:**

   `python3 upload.py /downloads/path/to/content --args`